 The section/tables below show the differences between the taxation of compliant and non-compliant investment bonds.

-Taxation if no withdrawals for a compliant vs non-compliant policy
+Taxation if there are no withdrawals for a compliant vs non-compliant policy

-An individual invests €150,000 in an investment bond; they have no other income from savings.
+An individual invests €150,000 in an investment bond on 1 January 2020; they have no other income from savings or capital gains in the relevant tax year.
 If the investment is a non-compliant policy, the policyholder must declare the growth each year as savings income and pay tax on the total amount.
-However, if they invest in a Spanish compliant bond and make no withdrawals during the year, there will be no tax due.
+However, if they invest in a Spanish compliant bond and make no withdrawals during the year, no tax will be due.

 Taxation on withdrawals for a compliant vs non-compliant policy

-An individual invests €150,000 in a Spanish compliant investment bond; they have no other income from savings.
+In this scenario, an individual invests €150,000 in a Spanish compliant investment bond on 1 January 2021; they have no other income from savings or capital gains in the relevant tax year.
 This time the policyholder withdraws the growth each year.
-The owner of the non-compliant policy will pay tax based on the growth of the plan as before.
+The owner of the non-compliant policy will pay tax based on the plan’s growth as before.
 However, the owner of the Spanish compliant investment bond will only pay tax on the gain element of the withdrawal.

 As you can see, there are clear benefits when investing in a Spanish compliant investment bond.
-On the one hand, if you don’t take money from your account there will be no tax to pay; on the other, if you do make withdrawals, the amount of tax payable will be significantly reduced.
+On the one hand, if you don’t take money from your account, there will be no tax to pay; on the other, if you make withdrawals, the tax payable amount will be significantly reduced.

-For additional information on the Spanish compliant investment bond, please contact us below:
+For additional information on the Spanish compliant investment bond, please get in touch with us below: